 - Do not: Do not start by focusing on the technology.
 The BoD knows and cares about business, not technology.
 Down the road, when your proposal is being fully vetted, you’ll need to provide technical details, but at the outset, your audience wants to know about the ends (business results), not the means (the underlying technology).

 - Do: Remember what your Freshman English teacher taught you: Use the language of your audience and do not try to impress by using jargon.

 To sum up, your goal should not be the elimination of risk.
 That’s probably an impossible task in any event, and would assuredly drain critical resources and draw expertise away from your core competencies.
 Your goal should be enabling your business to scale and achieve maximum profitability by adopting a Risk Acceptance attitude and using a comprehensive Risk Management Methodology.

 As we stated at the outset, the most realistic and rewarding way to run a business in today’s cyber climate is through embracing the culture of Risk Acceptance, determining how much risk you are willing to accept, and managing the process using an approach such as Threat Stack’s 4 R end-to-end risk management methodology.

-If you’d like see the Threat Stack Cloud Security Platform® in action, contact us now to schedule a demo.
+If you’d like see the Threat Stack intrusion detection platform in action, contact us now to schedule a demo.